trlinkin/sysdig_mitre_layer/README.md

 ### What it isn't

 The resulting layer is not suggesting that you use every rule or that you even care about every technique.
-It also cannot tell you what rules you currently have in use.
+It also cannot tell you which techniques you have rules for that are currently have in use.
 You could be using the rules in multiple places based on the policies you've created.
 I suggest you use the [Rules Library](https://docs.sysdig.com/en/docs/sysdig-secure/policies/manage-rules/) in the Sysdig Secure Console to examine a specific rule and see which policies it indicates being used in.

 ### Can I map my custom rules?